adambiltcliffe/react-flask-webgame/README.md

 TO-DO LIST
 ==========

-Make the listener thing work using rooms instead

 Create a better demo game with some hidden information

 Set up a proper structure for game state and game history to include a log and replayable